carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 - Does not require sign-in
 - Can be slow to load if not used in previous 12 hours
 - Identical interface to Jupyter Hub & Jupyter Lab
-- Does not save work (must save notebooks and modified data to desktop and re-upload)
+- Does not save to the cloud (must save notebooks and modified data to desktop and re-upload)
 - Session stops after 10 minutes inactivity
 - Non-private session means that login information should not be used. **Do not connect to GitHub from MyBinder.**
 - Has nano text editor installed

-You will receive links to backup solutions for your workshop a pre-workshop email sent by our workshop coordinators.
+If you register your Carpentries workshop with us, you will receive links to backup solutions for your event in a pre-workshop email sent by our workshop coordinators.
 This email will also include information about the caveats discussed above and a link to detailed instructions for learners, including screenshots.
 We recommend that you **only share this information with those learners who have not successfully completed installation on their own computer once the workshop has begun.**